kavinraju/Script-For-Sending-Emails-With-Attachment/README.md

-# Script-For-Sending-Emails-With-Attachment
+# Script For Sending Emails With Attachment
 This script is used to send bulk emails with attachment for the core team members in DSC SASTRA Deemed to be University.
+This script may not be the best one, still it works fine.

 # Set Up
 <ol>